Zamiell/stardew-valley/Min-Max_Guide.md

 - Go to the blacksmith:
   - Buy up to 25 gold ore (including what you have fished up).
   - Upgrade to the Steel Pickaxe (5,000g).
 - Fish at the mountain lake until 2 AM, then pass out.
+Smelt gold bars while you fish.
+You should be able to smelt 2-3 bars, with one more in the furnace when you pass out.
 - At the end of the day, you should get:
   - Fishing 8 --> 9